bacpop/BacQuerya-api/README.md

 ```/population_assembly_stats```
 * Returns a JSON of population-wide isolate assembly statistics.

+# Testing

+To run the flask server locally at (localhost:5000)[localhost:5000] install the dependencies in ```environment.yml``` as well as the [ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15) to connect to the Azure SQL database.

 # Contributors

 The [BacQuerya-api](https://github.com/bacpop/BacQuerya-api) was developed by Daniel Anderson and John Lees.